halsk/profile/README_en.md

 You don't need to show any attribution when you follow above lisence (means you don't modify it).
 And you can pick up any part of this page.

 ## Title (as of May 2nd, 2017)
-※You can choose any titles for the purpose of your event.
+※You can choose any titles according to the purpose of your event.
 * Georepublic Japan - CEO
 * Code for Japan - Representative
 * HackCamp - CEO/CHO(Chief Hackathon Officer)